The procedure for the formation and distribution of profits of enterprises of various forms of ownership. Formation of enterprise profit

 Analysis of profit from the sale of assets, operating, non-operating and extraordinary income and expenses

-Reserves for increasing profits and increasing the level of profitability
+Reserves for increasing profits and increasing profitability levels

-Enterprises can receive financial results (profit or loss) not related to the sale of products, works and services.
-This includes, in particular, gains and losses from so-called other sales, i.e. from the sale of property (assets) of the enterprise.
-For example, there may be a sale of (funds), materials, and other types of enterprise assets.
+Enterprises can receive financial results (profits or losses) that are not related to the sale of products, works and services.
+This includes, in particular, profits and losses from so-called other sales, i.e. from the sale of property (assets) of the enterprise.
+For example, there may be a sale of (funds), materials, and other types of assets of the enterprise.

-When analyzing the financial results from other sales, it is necessary to check the reliability of the assessment of the assets being sold, and also to compare the possible income from the sale of assets with the estimated costs of these transactions.
-Then, already in the process of subsequent analysis, the actual financial result from other sales should be compared with the expected result.
+When analyzing financial results from other sales, it is necessary to check the reliability of the valuation of the assets being sold, and also compare possible income from the sale of assets with the expected costs of these operations.
+Then, in the process of subsequent analysis, the actual financial result from other sales should be compared with the intended result.

 In addition to profits and losses from other sales (from the sale of assets), organizations may also have non-operating financial results that are not related to either the sale of products or the sale of assets (property).